raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

     -   To study the self
     -   to forget the self
     -   to be enlightened by all things
-    -   If the mind is empty, it's always ready for anythin
+    -   If the mind is empty, it's always ready for anything

 -   believe -> attitude -> behavor -> resist